jessealama/decimal128/README.md

 This package aims to reproduce the IEEE 754 [Decimal128](https://en.wikipedia.org/wiki/Decimal128_floating-point_format) decimal floating-point numbers in JavaScript.
 These **decimal** (not binary!) numbers take up 128 bits of information per number.
 This format allows for an exact representation of decimal numbers with 34 (decimal) significant digits and an exponent between -6143 and 6144.
 That's a _vast_ amount of range and precision!
 Decimal128 is a fantastic standard.
 Let's implement it in JavaScript.

+This package aims to work with only *normalized* values in the Decimal128 universe.
+With this package, there is no way to represent, say, `1.2` and `1.20` as distinct values.
+Digit strings are normalized right away, so `1.20` becomes `1.2`.

 ### Differences with the official Decimal128

 This package is not literally an implementation of Decimal128.
 In time, it may _become_ one, but initially, this package is working with a subspace of Decimal128 that makes sense for the use cases we have in mind (mainly, finance).